Crotalus oreganus helleri

 Another day walking dogs at Garland Ranch, another rattlesnake blocking the trail.
 Unlike the one from the previous year

 though, I easily noticed this one before we had reached it, since it was sprawled out across the width of the trail.
 I used a stick to gently persuade it to leave the trail for the people, dogs, horses, etc., whereupon it coiled up and gave me the old rattler tongue.

 Henry W. Coe State Park, Santa Clara County, California

 My friend Fred Harer noticed this well-camouflaged little rattlesnake biding its time under a log I had lifted on a warm winter day.
 It poked its tongue out a few times, but otherwise let us take photos for ten minutes or so without moving a muscle, even when the spider seen to its left crawled across the snake's back.

-Pinnacles National Monument, San Benito County, California
+Pinnacles National Park, San Benito County, California

 This young snake demonstrated both its climbing and its clinging skills in a tree just a few feet from the main trail up to Bear Creek Reservoir.

 I noticed this cute li'l baby rattler coiled up against the base of a rock, mostly obscured by grasses.
 My herping buddy Mike Pingleton cleared most of the plants away carefully, with tongs, so we could get a few photos without overly disturbing the snake.